alanoursland/abs-vs-relu/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.

 ## License

+This repository includes modified code from the PyTorch project, which is licensed under the BSD license.
+The original code is copyrighted by Facebook, Inc. and other contributors.
+See the derivative files for the full text of the PyTorch license.

+Modifications to the PyTorch LSTM implementation were made by Alan Oursland.

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.